-We are a biopharmaceutical company focused on the development and commercialization of recombinant therapeutic proteins based on our proprietary ProCellExTM protein expression system, or ProCellEx.
+We are a biopharmaceutical company focused on the development and commercialization of recombinant therapeutic proteins based on our proprietary ProCellEx TM protein expression system, or ProCellEx.
 Using our ProCellEx system, we are developing a pipeline of proprietary and biosimilar or "generic" versions of recombinant therapeutic proteins based on our plant cell-based expression technology that target large, established pharmaceutical markets and that rely upon known biological mechanisms of action.
 Our initial commercial focus has been on complex therapeutic proteins, including proteins for the treatment of genetic disorders, such as Gaucher disease and Fabry disease.
 We believe our ProCellEx protein expression system will enable us to develop proprietary recombinant proteins that are therapeutically equivalent or superior to existing recombinant proteins currently marketed for the same indications.
 Because we are primarily targeting biologically equivalent versions of highly active, well-tolerated and commercially successful therapeutic proteins, we believe our development process is associated with relatively less risk compared to other biopharmaceutical development processes for completely novel therapeutic proteins.

 Our lead product development candidate is taliglucerase alfa for the treatment of Gaucher disease, which we are developing using our ProCellEx protein expression system.
-On December 9, 2009, we filed a New Drug Application (NDA) for taliglucerase alfa with the FDA, and in July 2010, we received notification from the FDA that it had accepted the filing of our NDA and assigned taliglucerase alfa a Prescription Drug User Fee Act (PDUFA) date of February 25, 2011.
-On February 25, 2011, the FDA issued a Complete Response Letter, or a CRL, indicating that the review is completed and questions remain that preclude the approval of the NDA for taliglucerase alfa in its current form.
+On December 9, 2009, we filed a New Drug Application (NDA) for taliglucerase alfa with the FDA and on February 25, 2011, the FDA issued a Complete Response Letter, or a CRL, indicating that the FDA's review was complete and questions remain that preclude the approval of the NDA for taliglucerase alfa in its then current form.
 The main questions raised by the FDA regarding the NDA relate to the clinical and chemistry, manufacturing and controls (CMC) sections.
 In the clinical section of the CRL, the FDA requested additional data from our ongoing switchover trial and our long-term extension trial.
 At the time the NDA was submitted, full data from these trials was not available.
 In the CMC section of the CRL, the FDA requested information regarding testing specifications and assay validation.
 The FDA did not request additional clinical studies in the CRL.
-We met with the FDA in May 2011 to clarify the FDA's requests, and in July 2011 we submitted our reply to the CRL.
-In addition to the NDA, in November 2010 we submitted a marketing application with respect to taliglucerase alfa to the Israeli Ministry of Health, or the Israeli MOH.
-We have also submitted a Marketing Authorization Application (MAA) to each Agency, or the EMEA, the National Sanitary Vigilance Agency, an agency of the Brazilian Ministry of Health, or ANVISA, and with the Australian Ministry of Health.
+We met with the FDA in May 2011 to clarify the FDA's requests, and in August 2011 we submitted our reply to the CRL.
+In August 2011, the FDA notified us that it had accepted for review the resubmission of the taliglucerase alfa NDA, had deemed the resubmission a class 2, or 6-month, response and established February 1, 2012 as the new Prescription Drug User Fee Act (PDUFA) date.

+In addition to the taliglucerase alfa NDA, in November 2010 we submitted a marketing application with respect to taliglucerase alfa to the Israeli Ministry of Health, or the Israeli MOH.
+We have also submitted a Marketing Authorization Application (MAA) to each of the European Medicines Agency, or the EMEA, the National Sanitary Vigilance Agency, an agency of the Brazilian Ministry of Health, or ANVISA, and with the Australian Ministry of Health.